 The main direction of the investigation is to identify and trace all the individuals who have purchased items form the website.
 It is also necessary to prove that the website owner is launching new products dangerous to life or health, and that he is aware this is the case.

 Based on the data available it is not always possible to trace the individual purchasers, so investigators have to conduct manual internet searches for particular phrases found on the websites and any other small pieces of information available about each buyer.
 Part of this search for information included trying to find out where photos or movies were taken and also identify the people in them.

+Analysis of links

+Trace purchasers

+Analysis of currency payments

+Similarities of phrase

+Similarities of images

+People in images

+Places in images

+Unusual quantities

 Scenario 7: Counterfeit/falsified medicine, drugs and NPS (responsible partner: KWPG)